iterative/dvc.org/content/blog/2022-04-26-moving-local-experiments-to-the-cloud-with-tpi.md

 If you have cloned the example repository, you should run this command before doing anything else.
-This will initialize your working directory and download the required provider.
-It's probably also a good idea to set the logging level to see helpful info on progress:
+This will initialize your working directory and download the required provider(s).

+It's probably also a good idea to set the logging level to see helpful info on
+progress:

 ```dvc
 $ export TF_LOG_PROVIDER=INFO